Faculty & Instructors

 Can I post copyright material to my online course site?

 Permitted uses of copyrighted works are generally the same whether teaching is done in person or online.
-Copies that were okay to provide to students in a classroom setting are also okay to post for students to access online, especially when online access is limited to the same enrolled students, for example, on CourseLink.
+Copies that were okay to provide to students in a classroom setting are also okay to post for students to access online, especially when online access is limited enrolled students, for example, on CourseLink.

 Learn about public performance rights and browse our collection of streaming videos for classroom use.